CentipedeRTK/RtkBaseVar/README.md

 ## Install docker

-> The installation is possible without Docker by following the procedure in the [Dockerfile](https://raw.githubusercontent.com/jancelin/RtkBaseVar/main/dockerfile), attention to the integration of Telegram bot **APIKEY** and your **USERID**!
+> The installation is possible without Docker by following the procedure in the [Dockerfile](https://raw.githubusercontent.com/jancelin/RtkBaseVar/main/dockerfile), attention to the integration of Telegram bot **APIKEY** and your **USERID** in [./pybasevar/run.sh](https://raw.githubusercontent.com/jancelin/RtkBaseVar/main/pybasevar/run.sh).

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.